Looking for a truly extraordinary experience this summer? Check out the Alberta Birds of Prey Centre located in Coaldale, AB.

 Here are the top 5 things to do when visiting the Alberta Birds of Prey Centre this summer:

 - Visit with the Residents - Enjoy the beautiful landscaping as you take a stroll around the ponds and view the various aviaries.
 You will see birds such as the Ferruginous Hawk, Northern Harrier, Great Grey Owl, and Snowy Owls.
 Each aviary has signs posted with fun facts about the species.
 In addition, the knowledgeable staff and volunteers are always on hand and eager to answers any questions you may have.
+Be sure to follow the one-way signage along the trails and practice safe social distancing.

 - Have a Picnic - Find a shady spot at a picnic table by the water as you watch for local wildlife like the Western Painted Turtle, Muskrat or Pelican.
-If you are lucky, you might even find spot a Great Horned Owl napping in the trees during a warm summer day.
+If you are lucky, you might even spot a Great Horned Owl napping in the trees during a warm summer day.
 The picturesque setting is the perfect place to enjoy a relaxing meal before continuing on with your visit.

 - Feed the Ducks - Finish off your visit by feeding the resident ducks.
 A visitor favorite, duck food is available for purchase at the gift shop.
 Spread the food on the grass for the ducks to eat or grab a handful and let the ducks nibble the food right out of your hand.
 Be sure to keep the duck food held high as the ducks are notorious for trying to grab the food bags.
-Remember to return any empty bags to the gift shop so they can be re-used.

 After your visit, check out the Alberta Birds of Prey Foundation's Facebook page for photos and stories from the centre all year round.